As soon as you think you might be pregnant, visit your doctor or midwife. Your health in the early weeks of your pregnancy is particularly important.

 - Are in your third trimester and have had fluid gushing or leaking from your vagina (the amniotic sac has ruptured) AND you know or think the umbilical cord is bulging into your vagina (cord prolapse).
 If this happens, immediately get down on your knees so your buttocks are higher than your head to decrease pressure on the cord until help arrives.
 Cord prolapse can cut off the fetus's blood supply.
 (These measures apply to you if you are as early as 24 weeks pregnant.)

-If you are between 20 and 37 weeks pregnant, call your doctor or midwife immediately or go to the hospital if you:
+If you are between 20 and 37 weeks pregnant, call your doctor or midwife now or go to the hospital if you:

-- Have signs of
+- Have signs of preterm labor, including:

 - Mild or menstrual-like cramping with or without diarrhea.

 - Regular contractions for an hour.
 This means about 6 or more contractions in 1 hour, even after you've had a glass of water and are resting.

 - Unexplained low back pain or pelvic pressure.

 - Have noticed that your baby has stopped moving or is moving much less than normal.